 Jason Connell is the president and founder of Connell Creations, a Los Angeles based film and television production company since 2004.
 The company was formed in Connell’s hometown of Tulsa, Oklahoma in 1999 where the focus was on creating short films, commercials and corporate videos.
 The relocation was an opportunity to tell bigger stories to wider audiences and it didn’t take long to manifest.

-Connell is also the founder and director of the United Film Festival, which started in Tulsa in 2002 and then spread to Los Angeles & New York in 2007 and next to San Francisco, Chicago & London in 2009.
+Connell is also the founder and director of the United Film Festivals which started in Tulsa in 2002 and then spread to Los Angeles & New York in 2007 and next to San Francisco, Chicago & London in 2009.
 The festivals have a rich tradition of screening exceptional independent films and have gained a respectable reputation in only a few years time.
 Connell’s distribution division, the appropriately named United Films, has grown rapidly and now represents an impressive and constantly expanding library of independent films.